Vishesh-Charan/SoC-editor/Week 1/README.md

 I'd love it if you also learn git for working with projects (it's very useful for version control and team integration).

-This is a good lecture on git for beginners: [CS50 Lecture on Git](https://youtu.be/NcoBAfJ6l2Q?si=FRLMmKKwj01E8ePw).
+This is a good lecture on git for beginners: [CS50 Lecture on Git](https://youtu.be/NcoBAfJ6l2Q?si=FRLMmKKwj01E8ePw).--->

 ---

-## Practice Notebooks to Submit
+## Practice Problems to Submit

-4 Notebooks - Python, NumPy, Pandas, Matplotlib.